-How to Make and Respond to an Offer
+How to Make and Respond to Offers

 Making an Offer

-n our daily life, there are occassions where we feel that we should offer help, a service, or something to friends, work colleagues, or other people in order to be polite, kind and friendly.
+In our daily life, there are occassions where we feel that we should offer help, a service, or something to friends, work colleagues, or other people in order to be polite, kind and friendly.
 We do that for a social purpose, to maintain and improve good relationships with people around us.
 Offering help or something can be a great way to show them that we care and appreciate them.
 Now, if you’re not sure what to say when you want to make an offer in English, don’t worry.
 Below you’ll find common expressions you can use in making and responding to an offer.

-A. Making an Offer
+A. Making Offers

 GambitsExample Sentence